Grace Gifford: Civil War and aftermath

 Grace's in-laws refused to honour her husband's will, in which he left everything to his widow, or his last letter to her in which he requested her to ensure that she pursue this - a heavy burden to place on Grace, who was not a mercenary person.
 Legally, the will was invalid because there was only one witness (the law requires two) and also the marriage took place after the will was made, automatically revoking it.
 For years Grace received nothing, so she began legal proceedings against her mother- and father-in-law, Count George Noble Plunkett and his wife in 1934.
 The Count and Countess Plunkett settled out of court.
 Grace was paid £700, plus costs.

 At around this time, she joined the Old Dublin Society, where she met the noted Irish harpsichord maker Cathal Gannon.
 When Cathal married, Grace gave him and his wife Margaret a present of two single beds and a picture.
 From the late 1940s onwards, Grace's health declined.
 In 1950 she was brought to St Vincent's Hospital, then in the city centre.
 She convalesced in a nursing home, which she did not like, mainly because it restricted her freedom.

 Grace Gifford Plunkett died suddenly on 13 December 1955 in her apartment in South Richmond Street, Portobello.
 Her body was removed to St Kevin's Church, Harrington Street and among the attendees at her funeral was President Seán T. O'Kelly.
 She was buried with full military honours close to the republican plot in Glasnevin Cemetery.

 Cultural depictions

 She is the subject of "Grace", a song written in 1985 by Frank and Seán O'Meara, which became popular in Ireland and elsewhere and has been recorded by many musicians.
 The song was adopted by Green Brigade, a group of supporters of Celtic FC who attempted in December 2016 to make a version by the band Glasnevin, Christmas number one in the UK.
 This was in aid of a legal fund to pay for its member who received fines under the Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012 and for campaigning for its repeal.

 She is one of the people seen buying a bond in John MacDonagh's newsreel of Michael Collins signing the first issue of Republican Bonds outside St Enda's, Rathfarnham in 1919.
 The film is archived and available for viewing at the Irish Film Institute and online.

-"A Rose Upon the Blood" is a play written in 2014 by Paddy Gillard-Bentley about Grace Gifford and Joseph Plunkett.